Conflux-Chain/conflux-documentation/docs/general/conflux-basics/spaces.md

 ## **The Relationship Between the Two Spaces**

-CoreSpace and eSpace are two logically independent spaces with their own transactions, account status, and contracts.
+Core Space and eSpace are two logically independent spaces with their own transactions, account status, and contracts.
 They share the same ledger (chain) for underlying data storage.
 A block may contain transactions from both Spaces, and they are only differentiated by the transaction type when transactions are executed.
 Each will only impact the account status in its own Space.

-To interact with CoreSpace, use Conflux-compatible wallet (Fluent), SDK (*-conflux-SDK), and development tools (chainIDE, conflux-truffle).
+To interact with Core Space, use Conflux-compatible wallet (Fluent), SDK (*-conflux-SDK), and development tools (chainIDE, conflux-truffle).
 To interact with eSpace directly, use the existing tools and products from the Ethereum ecosystem, such as Metamask, Truffle, Hardhat, Ethers.js, etc. (by simply setting the RPC network of the tool to **[Conflux eSpace RPC](../../espace/build/network-endpoints.md)**.

 ## **How to Communicate Between Spaces**

 Since the newly introduced eSpace chain has not introduced any new tokens, CFX is still used as the native token in eSpace to pay transaction fees.
 However, CFX can be easily transferred between the two spaces using the internal contract **`CrossSpaceCall`**.
-This contract enables cross-space transfers of CFX, as well as the deployment of contracts from CoreSpace to eSpace and the calling of eSpace contract methods in CoreSpace.
+This contract enables cross-space transfers of CFX, as well as the deployment of contracts from Core Space to eSpace and the calling of eSpace contract methods in Core Space.
 This makes it easy to interact between the two spaces and leverage the unique features of each space to build powerful decentralized applications.

 ## **Mirror Address**

-Each account in CoreSpace has a corresponding account in eSpace, which we call the **`Mirror Address`**.
-However, eSpace accounts do not have the corresponding account in CoreSpace.
-The mirror address from CoreSpace to eSpace is calculated by fixed steps:
+Each account in Core Space has a corresponding account in eSpace, which we call the **`Mirror Address`**.
+However, eSpace accounts do not have the corresponding account in Core Space.
+The mirror address from Core Space to eSpace is calculated by fixed steps:

 1. Decode the original Base32 address to get the address payload with the Buffer format.
 2. Hash the payload by Keccak and take the last 20 bytes.